nascal3/safeboda-promoCode-API/README.md

   Send input values using POST method,  _'area_name'_  is an optional field.
   <br>
   _"area_name" - Area name in which the promotion code can be used_.<br>
-  _"id" - Unique row/record id number in database of radius polygon record to be edited_.<br>
   _"radius" - The polygon coordinate of the area radius_.<br>
   <br>
   `{
    	"area_name": "Ruaka Area",
-   	"id": 3,
    	"radius": [
                  [
                     36.75598,